KyNorthstar/blog/beta/2024-12-21-Image-generators-energy-usage.md

 As much as I don't really wanna write about Fortnite, it does happen to be a good example here because it's currently a notably-popular online game at time of writing, and we are trying our best to compare apples to apples here.

-So, with that said, let's crunch these numbers.
+So, with that said, let's do some research and crunch these numbers!